data-provider/website/docs/api-selector.md

 );
 ```

-Arrays of dependencies are in fact dependencies, and accept any type of dependencies inside, so you could combine them in any of the formats described above:
+Arrays of dependencies are in fact dependencies, and accept any type of dependencies inside, so you could combine them in any of the formats described in this chapter:

 ```javascript
 const selector = new Selector(